ustc-hlli/RPPformer-Flow/README.md

 The logs are saved in 'exp_name/logs/' and the checkoints are saved in 'exp_name/checkpoints/'.

 # Evaluation
 Similar to the training steps, first set the config file `config_test.yaml` before starting evaluation.
 The required terms are `pretrain`, `dataset`, and `data_root`.
-Please set `pretrain' as the path to the pretrained model.
-We also provide our pretrained model in `/pretrian` that achieves the performance in our paper.
+Please set `pretrain` as the path to the pretrained model.
+We also provide our pretrained model that achieves the performance in our paper in `/pretrian`.
 For `dataset`, you can choose 'FlyingThings3DSubset' or 'KITTI', and `data_root` is the path to the prepared data.
 Then simply run the following command.

 ```